bokeh/bokeh/sphinx/source/docs/first_steps/first_steps_1.rst

     Jupyter notebook.

 3. Calling the |figure| function
     This creates a plot with the most common default options.
 You can customize various properties of your plot, such as its title, tools, and axes labels.

 4. Adding renderers
     You just used |Figure.line| to create a line.
-Renderers have various options which allow you to specify visual attributes such as colors, legends, and widths.
+Renderers have various options that allow you to specify visual attributes such as colors, legends, and widths.

 5. Asking Bokeh to |show| or |save| the results
     These functions either save your plot to an HTML file or display it in a